 The Vaudeville Era (1913–Late 1920s)

-The “New Theater”: Lights, Laughter & Local Legends
+The “New Theatre”: Lights, Laughter & Legend

 • Hosted vaudeville acts, musical revues, and community performances